Types of Friends in Your Life

 • Cashiers at the grocery store

-You and your acquaintances likely share some experiences from time to time, but you have yet to develop emotional intimacy or deeper story roots.
+You and your acquaintances likely share some experiences occasionally but have yet to develop emotional intimacy or deeper story roots.

-Familiar friends are the people you see in your community but you don’t yet initiate quality time with.
-Even though you wouldn’t call each other friends, you both appear in the same groups or social events and you’re willing to make conversation when you see each other.
+Familiar friends are the people you see in your community but with whom you haven’t yet initiated quality time.
+Even though you wouldn’t call each other friends, you both appear in the same groups or social events, and you’re willing to make conversation when you see each other.

 A familiar friend can be: